WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 1. Go into your Wasabi `Settings` and change to `Manual Fees`.
 2. Use [a mempool monitor](https://mempool.space) to see what fees are likely to get a transaction to be confirmed in the next block.
 3. Select a fee that is well above the current highest fee....perhaps double or triple it....if it is very important to you that the transaction is confirmed soon.

+For a deeper dive into the fee estimation process, [this article](https://bitcointechtalk.com/an-introduction-to-bitcoin-core-fee-estimation-27920880ad0) is worth reading.
 :::

 ## Custom Change Address